tgracchus/distsys-class/README.markdown

 - The problem is too big
 - Break the problem into parts small enough to fit on a node
-  - Not too small: small parts => high overhead
+  - Not too small: small parts => high overhead (datafile in servers might we half empty, so recovering data usually means making a lot of seek and read by the disk or just to take a look at a lot of files)
   - Not too big: need to rebalance work units gradually from node to node
   - Somewhere around 10-100 work units/node is ideal, IMO
 - Ideal: work units of equal size